 He teaches Institutions of public law in the Course of political science and international relations (1st. level) and Ethics of public functions in the Course of science of politics and administration (2nd.
 Level);

 He is author of many books and papers; his main interests are public organization, law of politics, immigration, political and administrative corruption, public law of economics.
 Read more

 He is member of the Scientific Committees of several Scientific Journals and he is Co-director of “Cosmopolis.
 Rivista di filosofia e teoria politica” (www.cosmopolisonline.it).
 He published many papers and books on these themes: transparency, secrecy and lying in politics; the political thought of Marx, Arendt and Foucault; globalization and transformations of democracy; bio-power, with particular attention to the relationships between biotechnologies and forms of subjectivity; existence and politics, and particularly the relation between sense and power; ethics of care and emotions; populism and conspiracy theories; public ethics, particularly concerning the migrants crisis.
 Read more

-Member of the Coordination Committee of LEPA.
-Member of the Research Committee and Erasmus Committee of the Department of Political Sciences.
-Member of the Council of the Centre of Legal Studies on Consumers’ Rights of the University of Perugia.
-She has participated in several research projects both at national and international level, building up collaborations between the University of Perugia and other foreign Universities.
-She has taught as Visiting Scholar in various Universities abroad.
-She is author of many publications, including three books and numerous papers published also in international journals.
-Her main fields of research are: Fundamental Rights, Family and Minors, in particular human assisted reproduction; Law of Contracts, with specific regards to Consumer Rights.
+She is a member of the LEPA’s Coordination Committee, a member of the Research Committee and Erasmus Committee of the Department of Political Science, and a member of the Council of the Centre of Legal Studies on Consumers’ Rights at the University of Perugia.
+She has participated in several research projects both at national and international level, building up collaborations between the University of Perugia and other foreign universities.
+She has taught as Visiting Scholar in various universities abroad.
+She is the author of many publications, including three books and numerous articles, including i international journals.
+Her main research interests are: Fundamental Rights, Family and Minors, with special reference to assisted human reproduction; Law of Contracts, with special reference to Consumer Rights.
 Read more